RedisLabs/redislabs-docs/content/rs/references/cli-reference/rladmin.md

 When recovering a cluster, it is mandatory to specify the filename: the location (full path) of the cluster configuration backup file, which is used for recovering the cluster.
 The file can be retrieved from any of the failed cluster's nodes.
 By default, the location of the configuration backup file is /var/opt/redislabs/persist/ccs/ccs-redis.rdb, where: /var/opt/redislabs/persist/ is the persistent storage path.

 The following parameters are optional:

-The persistent_path path parameter specifies a path for persistent storage (default location: /var/opt/redislabs/persist), while the ephemeral_path path parameter specifies a path ephemeral storage (default location: /var/opt/redislabs).
+The **persistent_path** path parameter specifies a path for persistent storage (default location: /var/opt/redislabs/persist), while the ephemeral_path path parameter specifies a path ephemeral storage (default location: /var/opt/redislabs).

-If rack awareness is enabled in the cluster you can override the rack ID by supplying a different rack_id and providing the override_rack_id flag, otherwise the existing value will be kept. node_uid lets you specify which node will be the first to be recovered and take the role of the master in the recovered cluster.
-If not specified defaults to 1. flash_enabled flag.
-If provided, enables flash in a supporting Node.
+If rack awareness is enabled in the cluster you can override the rack ID by supplying a different rack_id and providing the **override_rack_id** flag, otherwise the existing value will be kept.

+**node_uid** lets you specify which node will be the first to be recovered and take the role of the master in the recovered cluster.
+If not specified defaults to 1.

+**flash_enabled** flag: If provided, enables flash in a supporting Node.
 In case the master node already had flash support.
-This is mandatory. flash_path parameters specifies a path for flash storage (default      location: /var/opt/redislabs/flash), This is needed in case the node does not  support CAPI.
+This is mandatory.

+**flash_path** parameters specifies a path for flash storage (default      location: /var/opt/redislabs/flash), This is needed in case the node does not  support CAPI.
 The location should have flash drive mounted on it. addr parameter.
 If provided it will set the internal address of the node.
-If not provided the node will set address automatically. external_addr parameter.
-If provided it will set the external addresses of the node.
+If not provided the node will set address automatically.

+**external_addr** parameter: If provided it will set the external addresses of the node.
 If not provided the node will set addresses automatically.

 ### cluster debug_info